ccheneson/clicfg/README.md

 `file` could be like `1.5.12.conf` or `api-back.1.2.2.conf`

+This is also my first application/tool in Rust

 # How to use it ?

 * List in S3 the existing conf for a particular project/environment (e.g. `api/staging`)